 By the late 1980s, Library collections had outgrown the Central Library and most branch libraries.
 Three-quarters of Central Library materials were stored in basements and warehouses.
 Moreover, aging buildings weren't adaptable to the flowering technology of the Information Age.
 In 1990, an overwhelming 75 percent of the city's voters approved a $91.6 million bond issue to build a new Central Library and renovate, expand or build new branch library buildings.
 A 540,000 square-foot Central Library, the awesome design of world-renowned Michael Graves and the Denver firm of Klipp Colussy Jenks DuBois, opened in 1995.
 Branch improvements were also completed by 1995.

-In 2007 Denver voters supported a bond issue that is enabling Denver Public Library to build three new branch libraries in newly developed and underserved areas of the city including: Green Valley Ranch, Stapleton, and West Denver.
+In 2007 Denver voters supported a bond issue that is enabling Denver Public Library to build three new branch libraries in newly developed and underserved areas of the city including: Green Valley Ranch, Central Park, and West Denver.
 This funding has also provided the means to make much needed infrastructure repairs to existing Library facilities.